igoandrade/data-science-template/README.md

 A Data Science example running in Gitpod.

-This repository contains the main python and r libraries for data science and financial data analysis.
+This repository contains the main [Python](https://www.python.org/) and [R](https://www.r-project.org/) libraries for data science and financial data analysis.

 ## Try it!